OlanrewajuDatanalyst/Athlete-Events-EDA-Analysis/Athlete Event Questions And Answers.md

-## <p align="center"> Business Questions
+## <p align="center"> Athlete Events Questions

-The purpose of this analysis is to understand and answer some business questions, gain insights and provide some recommendation to increase revenue.
+The purpose of this analysis is to understand and answer some event questions...

-In this analysis, we will be focusing on orders that were not ***cancelled*** or ***returned*** since we will be dealing with metrics related to revenue.

-And this analysis was carried out as of September, 6th 2023.
+And this analysis was carried out as of March, 4th 2024.

 ---

-### 1. How much are we selling monthly?
-Is it high or low compared to last month?

-### Steps:

-* Use EXTRACT function to get the unique month numbers.

-* Get the revenue by multiplying the sale price with the number of items sold.

-* Use the DISTINCT function to get the unique orders placed and the user ids who made a purchase.

 ### 1. How many olympics games have been held?